redis/redis-doc/topics/performance-on-cpu.md

-Redis performance engineering guide - on CPU profilling and tracing
+Redis performance engineering guide - on-CPU profiling and tracing
 ===

 Filling the performance checklist
 ------------

-Redis is developed with a great emphasis on performance: we do our best with every release to make sure you'll experience a very stable and fast product.
+Redis is developed with a great emphasis on performance:
+We do our best with every release to make sure you'll experience a very stable and fast product.

 Noneteless wether you're finding room for improving the efficiency of Redis or pursuing an performance regression investigation you will need a concise methodical